-So you finally went ahead and bought that expensive wooden patio lounge set you've been eyeing on since last year.
-It's gorgeous, it’s been getting a lot of compliments from your guests, it’s the perfect addition to your dull, boring and lifeless patio but most importantly, you've invested in a high-quality type of furniture.
+So you finally went ahead and bought that expensive wooden patio lounge set you've been eyeing since last year.
+It's gorgeous, getting a lot of compliments from your guests, and the perfect addition to your dull, boring, and lifeless patio.
+Most importantly, you've invested in a high-quality type of furniture.
 Now you're wondering, "How do I make sure my beautiful wooden furniture will last for years?"

 Ipe is a type of hardwood native to some Latin American countries.
-It's surely fitting for being a type of hardwood because it literally is tough.
+It's undoubtedly a hardwood because it is tough.
 Ipe wood is known for bending and breaking nails.
-In fact, during the construction of the Panama Canal, its trees have remained standing even after being savaged by the floods.
+In fact, during the Panama Canal construction, its trees remained standing after being savaged by the floods.

-Ipe is mostly used for decking and is also being used as a material for furniture.
-However, ipe trees grow slowly and it is cultivated rather than being extracted from forests.
-If you ever decide to buy ipe for your deck or as a patio furniture, look for legitimate suppliers that certify the lumber used were from trees grown in cultivation.
+Ipe is mostly used for decking and as a furniture material.
+Its growth is slow, and it's cultivated rather than extracted from the forests.
+If you decide to buy ipe furniture for your deck, look for legitimate suppliers that certify lumber is from trees grown in cultivation.

-Like teak wood, ipe turns into a silvery gray finish over time and can also be cleaned and sealed the same way as teak.
-It produces its own natural oils that make it resistant to insects, mildew and also rot the same way like teak.
+Like teak, ipe turns into a silver-gray over time and can also be cleaned and sealed the same way.
+It produces natural oils that make it resistant to insects, mildew, and rot the same way as teak.

-Shorea is another type of hardwood that is finding its way as outdoor furniture and shares much of the same characteristics as teak and ipe producing its own natural oils making it insect and water resistant.
-It can be found in Southeast Asian countries like India, Indonesia, and the Philippines.
-Shorea is critically endangered and regulations are being established which makes the wood expensive.
+Shorea is another type of hardwood that has found its way as outdoor furniture and shares the same characteristics as teak and ipe.
+It produces natural oils, making it insects and water-resistant.
+It's abundant in Southeast Asian countries like India, Indonesia, and the Philippines.
+Shorea is critically endangered and regulated by local laws, which makes it expensive.

-Light dusting and wiping with cloth can keep your shorea furniture clean.
-It also turns into a silvery gray color and can be maintained using a sealant.
+A light dusting and wiping with a cloth can keep your shorea furniture clean.
+It also turns into a silver-gray color with constant outdoor exposure, and a sealant can help preserve it.

-It will need to be cleaned with a power washer to get rid of any splinters and smoothen out cracks and grooves.
+It will need to be cleaned with a power washer to remove any splinters and smoothen out cracks and grooves.
 It also needed to be sanded and then sealed with teak oil.
 Be aware that this may not be able to return the wooden furniture to its original state.
-Furthermore, it is quite difficult to restore weathered wooden furniture and may need the expertise of a professional carpenter.
+Furthermore, it is quite challenging to restore weathered wood furniture and may need a professional carpenter's expertise.